 Known for its street shopping, Chinatown in Kuala Lumpur is a great place to buy affordable and variety of stuff.
 Located on the Petaling Street, Chinatown has everything ranging from bags to clothes.
 It is open everyday between 10 AM and 9 PM.
 There are also many street vendors that sell street food at Chinatown.

-Note: All the things sold here are not original branded things.
+Note: All the things sold here are not original and branded.
 Ensure to haggle while purchasing.

 Little India is part of the area called Brickfields in Kuala Lumpur.
 As the name suggests, the area is filled with Indian restaurants and shops.
 It is a colourful area with Indian clothes and jewelleries.
 The area also has a Hindu temple called Sri Kandaswamy Kovil.